eventide-project/docs/user-guide/logging/log-tags.md

 | message_data | Applied to log messages that record the data content of a MessageData instance |
 | data | Applied to log messages that record the data content of a MessageData instance |

-See the [Get::Last user guide](/user-guide/readers/get-last.md) for more information on the `Get::Last` class.
+See the [Get::Stream::Last user guide](/user-guide/retrieving/last.md) for more information on the `Get::Stream::Last` class.

 ## Consumer